dpi-tta-slides/sdf-overview/PITCHME.md

 - Speak up whenever you feel like it, or raise your hand.
 - If you're not sure whether it's relevant to everyone, wave over a TA and ask them; they'll decide and escalate.
 - Outside of class, our rule: You're only allowed to get stuck for **15 minutes** before asking a question.
-- I'll be posted up in the classroom, Discord, and Ask.
+- We'll be available in the classroom, calendly, Discord, and Ask.

+---
+# Asking Questions

 - The course is organized according to the the lock-before-key principle 🔐
-    - until someone asks the question, I won't provide the info needed to solve an exercise.
+- I won't provide the info needed to solve an exercise until someone asks the question.

 ---

 # Technical Team

-- Darryl
 - Dustin
 - Jazmine
 - John